19 May 2024

 After the Romans destroyed the temple in the year 70, there was nowhere for the Jews to gather every year for the Feast of Weeks; no temple where they can offer their grain.
 Hence the rabbis invented alternate customs for the day.

 Various Christians assume medieval Judaism and Pharisaism are the same thing.
 Nope; one descended from the other.
 But these folks claim the Jews of Jesus’s day also celebrated the giving of the Law during Weeks.
 There’s no evidence of this from contemporary sources.
-Yeah, there’s what medieval rabbis claimed, but because people have the annoying habit of rewriting history to match our beliefs—medieval rabbis in particular—it makes their histories really unreliable.
+Yeah, medieval rabbis claimed they totally did, but like most humans, the medieval rabbis had the annoying habit of trying to rewrite history to match their beliefs.
+That’s why we gotta go to contemporary sources whenever possible.

 Regardless, the original purpose of Weeks was to thank and honor God for the harvest.
 And check out the fun parallel: Jesus was “planted,” so to speak (and pardon the crudity), into the earth for Passover… and look at the harvest of 3,000 people whom the Holy Spirit produced for Pentecost.

 The reason the Spirit empowers us is because the fields are ripe for harvest.
-Jn 4.35 More than just pray for workers to harvest it, Lk 10.2 we need to be the answers to those prayers.
+Jn 4.35 More than just pray for workers to harvest it, Lk 10.2 we need to be the answers to these prayers.
 This is why he empowers us after all.
-To prophecy, to produce signs and wonders, and to harvest.
+To prophesy, to produce signs and wonders, and to harvest.

 How Christians do Pentecost.

-Christians began to put a different spin on Pentecost, as is implied by Paul’s special observance of it.
-Ac 20.16, 1Co 16.8 Some Christians observe it as the birthday of the church.
-Others look on it as the beginning of the Holy Spirit’s activity in the church.
+Because of this outpouring of the Holy Spirit, and the start of Jesus’s church, Christians quickly began to put a different spin on Pentecost, as we can see in Paul’s special observance of it.
+Ac 20.16, 1Co 16.8 Many Christians observe it as the birthday of the church.
+Others figure Jesus technically started his church with his Twelve, and only look at Pentecost as the beginning of the Holy Spirit’s activity in the church.
 Either way, it’s a relevant day.

 Churches celebrate Pentecost in all sorts of ways.
 Lots of us do prayer vigils, to remember how the apostles prayed for the Holy Spirit to come.
 Lots of symbols are used to represent the Spirit: Birds, red to represent his fire, flags or trumpets to represent his rushing wind.
 Sometimes the scriptures are read in multiple languages, reminding us of the many languages the Spirit enabled the apostles to speak.
 Pentecost is also a great day for baptisms.